thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/request.md

 Where:
 - `<requestUrlExpression>` - the URL of the external API.

-For example, in our case, we know that we can get the room light level from the external API that have the URL **"http://127.0.0.1:8000/light-level"**.
-To get the value of the room light level, run the query:
+For example, in our case, we know that we can get the room light level from the external API with the URL **"http://127.0.0.1:8000/light-level"**.
+To get the value of the room light level, run the following query:

 ```bash
 get requestUrlExpression=light-level;